pshirali/covid-stats/README.md

     * The _mapping_ allows you to then handpick metrics of interest, reorder them and supply custom column names for the CSV.
     * The _mapping_ can be stored on disk as a JSON.
 1. Use a _mapping_ file as a guide/configuration to extract metrics of interest and store it into a CSV.

+## Changelog

+#### 0.0.2

+1. Added version tracking in the code
+1. Switches '-o/--output' with '-x' now apply to output of both CSV as well as mapping JSON depending on context.
+1. In the mapping JSON, the custom column names used to be empty strings to allow custom names to be filled in.
+Now they are the same as the original column names, so, you can rename only those that you need.

+#### 0.0.1

+Initial release of the script

 ## License